Customize a collection run using Newman command options

 --ignore-redirectsTurn off automatic following of 3XX redirect responses.

---verboseShow detailed information of collection run and each request sent.
+--verboseShow detailed information of the collection run and each request sent.

 --cookie-jar [path]Specify the file path for a JSON Cookie Jar.
 Uses tough-cookie to deserialize the file.